psteichen/clusil-website/_events/informed-governance.md

 Furthermore, François Thill represents Luxembourg on the management board of the European Network and Information Security Agency (ENISA) since 2003; he is member of the board of LuxTrust, chair of the board of [Securitymadein.lu](https://securitymadein.lu/ "SecurityMadeIn.lu"), member of the Luxembourg Cyber Security Board, and an alternate member of the Data Protection Authority in Luxembourg.

 The conference is free of charge for ISACA and CLUSIL members, our partner associations as well as anyone interested in the topic.

- NO-SHOWS WIL BE INVOICED 25,00€
+Note: No-show will be invoiced 25€